lab-cosmo/chemiscope/docs/src/manual/input.rst

         //
         // Each value inside the settings group is optional "settings": {
-            // Visualization display target, either per local environments or per structure.
+            // Visualization display target, either per atom-centered environments or per structure.
-            // Supported in default and structure visualizers; atom visualizer uses the "atom" target by default.
+            // Supported in default and structure visualizers; the atom visualizer uses the "atom"
-            // To use "atom" target, ensure that the environments are provided.
+            // target by default.
+To use "atom" target, make sure to provide a list of environments.
             "target": "atom" | "structure",
             // settings related to the map
             "map": {